 - Poor return on shareholders funds (ROE) last year.

-- JPMorgan Chase performed worse than the Banks industry average based on return on assets (ROA) last year.
+- JPMorgan Chase performed above the Banks industry average based on return on assets (ROA) last year.

 - Performance based on revenue producing assets (ROCE) is broadly the same over 3 years.